michaeljclark/llvlir/spec/llvlir.md

-The encoding favors expressiveness at the expense of redundancy and includes some redundant variants where the translation would be to the same instruction with the input operands are swapped.
+The encoding favors expressiveness at the expense of redundancy and includes some redundant variants where the translation would be to the same instruction where the input operands are swapped.

 ## Reference Tables